Debugging Basics

 • Powerful console logging functions

-• Firebug Lite can be found here
+• Firebug Lite can be downloaded with the link below

 If you have any other ideas (or kind comments), please feel free to leave them below.
 Thanks for stopping by - now get back to work.